pinguet62/spring-boot/README.md

 The default host is `localhost:9300`.
 You should update your test configuration to connect to the embedded server.

+The Elasticsearch connection server is based on [`org.elasticsearch.client.Client`](https://artifacts.elastic.co/javadoc/org/elasticsearch/client/transport/6.4.0/org/elasticsearch/transport/client/package-summary.html) bean.
+If you are using Spring Boot Data Elasticsearch, the [ElasticsearchAutoConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/data/elasticsearch/ElasticsearchAutoConfiguration.html) will provide a bean for you.

 ### Testing

 Example based on [Spring Data Elasticsearch](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/):